MAIF/otoroshi/manual/next/docs/dev.md

 mise run build
 ```

-This builds the frontend (webpack production bundle) then compiles and assembles the Scala backend into a fat JAR.
+This builds the frontend (production bundle) then compiles and assembles the Scala backend into a fat JAR.
 The output is:

 ```
 otoroshi/target/scala-3.8.4/otoroshi.jar